+'''

-row col from square(square, &row, &column);
+row_col_from_square(square, &row, &column);

+'''

 So we pass the function the value of "square" and the addresses of the two variables to which we want to assign values.
 The function will fill in the values of "row" and "column" for us.
 Nothing is returned.